lqhuang/blog/notes/2022-06-04-the-python-gil-past-present-and-future.md

    access.
 2. Reference Counting:
-   - For immortal objects, nogil utilizes the least significant bits of the object’s reference count field for bookkeeping, nogil can make the refcounting macros no-op for these objects, thus avoiding all contention across threads for these fields. nogil also uses a form of biased reference counting to split an object’s refcount into two buckets.
+   - For immortal objects, nogil utilizes the least significant bits of the object's reference count field for bookkeeping, nogil can make the refcounting macros no-op for these objects, thus avoiding all contention across threads for these fields. nogil also uses a form of biased reference counting to split an object's refcount into two buckets.
 The thread that owns the object can then combine this local and shared refcount for garbage collection purposes, and it can give up ownership when its local refcount goes to zero.